 Switchover in a matter of milliseconds

 A critical characteristic of a redundant system is its switchover time.
 This time determines how long a system "flies blind" when switching to the backup processor – and whether this transition is acceptable given the nature of the system.
 With B&R's solution, however, this is no longer an issue.
 The reason?
 The B&R X20 system provides a switchover time of 2 cycles on the I/O bus, which equates to only a few milliseconds.

 Compared to values in the range of hundreds of milliseconds seen in other solutions, this puts B&R in a league of its own.
-The result is a quick and smooth processing transition with no expensive downtime.
+The result is a quick and smooth transition of the process control when an error occurs with no expensive downtime.

 The fast switchover between the main and backup controllers also has the convenient side-effect of hot-plug functionality – the faulty unit can be quickly replaced without interrupting operation.
-Since new stations are automatically synchronized during operation, replacements can be made by personnel with minimal training and without affecting productivity.
+Since new stations are automatically synchronized during operation, replacements can be made by personnel with minimal training and – above all – without affecting productivity.

 All configurations can be made right in Automation Studio.
 As always, the user only configures one hardware component.
 In order to set up controller redundancy, the user simply declares the controller as a redundant unit – this can be done at any point for an existing project – and configures the communication parameters and failure criteria.
 All other settings are filled in automatically by the respective Automation Studio functions.
 Individual process variables and libraries can be defined as redundant or non-redundant in a way that deviates from the default settings suggested by Automation Studio.